 #2 I Accept My Plans And Goals Will Change

 I can’t tell you how many times I’ve had to change my plans because of one of my headaches.
 I hate doing that.
 It’s a bummer because I know someone will be disappointed, but I just can’t go through with the plans.
-When it comes to setting goals, like last Friday I wanted to write a new article for this blog, I have to concede to the pain welling up in my head.
-I didn’t get that article written.
-I just have to accept the fact that my plans and goals WILL change.
+When it comes to setting goals, like last Friday I wanted to write a new article for this blog, I have to concede to the pain welling up in my head and accept the fact that my plans and goals WILL change.

 #3 I know There Will Be A Backlog